 Development Environment Installation

-Note: The video was recorded with Visual Studio 2017.
-The following steps are for Visual Studio 2019, but they are the same.
+Note: The video was recorded using Visual Studio 2017.
+The following steps are for Visual Studio 2019, but the process is the same.
 You can find a video with Visual Studio 2019 here

 1 - Download and Install Visual Studio

-In this first entry, we will start with the basics, but also the most important part: installing and setting up your development environment.
+In this first entry, we'll start with the most basic yet most important step: installing and setting up our development environment.

 A development environment is the application we use to program.

-Specifically, to program in .NET, we will use Visual Studio, which you can download here in Spanish for free and officially.
+Specifically, to program in .Net we will use Visual Studio, which can be downloaded here in Spanish for free and officially.

-Once on the link, download the Community version.
+Once on the link, we download the Community version.

 download visual studio 2019